ietf-wg-masque/draft-ietf-masque-connect-ip-dns/draft-ietf-masque-connect-ip-dns.md

 ## Full-Tunnel Consumer VPN

-A full-tunnel consumer VPN hosted at masque.example could configure the client to use DNS over HTTPS to the IP proxy itself by sending the following configuration.
+A full-tunnel consumer VPN hosted at masque.example.org could configure the client to use DNS over HTTPS to the IP proxy itself by sending the following configuration.